Machine Learning Terms and Methods

 Data Augmentation

-Artificially boosting the range and number of training examples by transforming existing examples to create additional examples.
+Artificially boosting the range and number of trainingarrow-up-right examples by transforming existing examples to create additional examples.
 For example, suppose images are one of your features, but your dataset doesn't contain enough image examples for the model to learn useful associations.
-Ideally, you'd add enough labeled images to your dataset to enable your model to train properly.
+Ideally, you'd add enough labeledarrow-up-right images to your dataset to enable your model to train properly.
 If that's not possible, data augmentation can rotate, stretch, and reflect each image to produce many variants of the original picture, possibly yielding enough labeled data to enable excellent training.

 Decision Tree